syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/pivot-table/EJ2_ASP.NETCORE/how-to/bind-complex-data-to-the-pivot-table.md

 ---
 layout: post
 title: Convert complex JSON to flat JSON and assign it to the pivot table in ##Platform_Name## Pivot Table Component
-description: Learn here all about how to convert complex JSON to flat JSON and assign it to the pivot table in Syncfusion ##Platform_Name## Pivot Table component of syncfusion and more.
+description: Learn here all about how to convert complex JSON to flat JSON and assign it to the pivot table in ##Platform_Name## component of syncfusion and more.
 platform: ej2-asp-core-mvc
 control: Convert complex JSON to flat JSON and assign it to the pivot table
 documentation: ug